seperman/deepdiff/docs/index.rst

 - maxrothman for search for types/objects
 - MartyHub for exclude regex paths
 - sreecodeslayer for DeepSearch match_string
-- Brian Maissy (brianmaissy) for weakref fix and enum tests
+- Brian Maissy (brianmaissy) for weakref fix, enum tests
 - Bartosz Borowik (boba-2) for Exclude types fix when ignoring order
 - Brian Maissy (brianmaissy) for fixing classes which inherit from classes with slots didn't have all of their slots compared
+- Juan Soler (Soleronline) for adding ignore_type_number
+- mthaddon for adding timedelta diffing support